raydenlim/tp/docs/UserGuide.md

 #### 👀Listing All Students : `list`

-You can list out all students in F.A.K.E.J.A.R.V.I.S., if you need to view the complete student roster.
+You can list out all students in F.A.K.E.J.A.R.V.I.S. if you need to view the complete student roster.
 Format: `list`

 > **Example 1:**